PrairieLearn/PrairieLearn/doc/elements.md

 Attribute | Type | Default | Description
 --- | --- | --- | ---
 `correct` | boolean | false | Is this a correct answer to the question?

+Two grading methods are available when using `partial-credit="true"`:

+* "EDC" (Every Decision Counts): in this method, the checkbox answers are considered as a list of true/false answers.
+If `n` is the total number of answers, each answer is assigned `1/n` points.
+The total score is the summation of the points for every correct answer selected and every incorrect answer left unselected.

+* "PC" (Percent Correct): in this method, 1 point is added for each correct answer selected and 1 point is subtracted for each incorrect answer selected.
+The final score is the resulting summation of points divided by the total number of correct answers.

 ## `pl-number-input` element